Samega7Cattac/7Guard-Core/README.md

                        ------------------>Stored in key file (*.7ky)
 ```

-To decrypt it's just inverting the sum.
+To decrypt it's just inverting the process.

 ```
 original_file = crypted_file - random_number
 ```

-The problems with this tecnique are 1.)
-Generation of truly random numbers, and 2.)
-The crypted and key file will have the same size of the original one.
+The issues with this tecnique are:
+- Generation of truly random numbers

-1) The problem was solved by using the Intel functions to generate random numbers in hardware level (more info [here](https://en.wikipedia.org/wiki/RdRand)).
+  - The problem was solved by using the Intel functions to generate random numbers in hardware level (more info [here](https://en.wikipedia.org/wiki/RdRand)).
+- The crypted and key file will have the same size of the original one.

-2) In this version you need to deal with it.
+  - In this version you need to deal with it.
 I'm already working on a implemetation with a server (more for enterprise use) where the keys will be stored on the enterprise server.

 ## Usage